 - not paid all your entitlements for that work

-The Settlement Scheme was approved by the Supreme Court of NSW as part of the Settlement Approval orders made on 12 August 2924.
-The Settlement Scheme establishes a procedure for assessing the eligibility of participating group members and distributing the settlement sum, including the payment of final distribution amounts to participating group members.
+The Settlement Scheme was approved by the Supreme Court of NSW as part of the Settlement Approval orders made on 12 August 2024.
+The Settlement Scheme establishes a procedure for the exchange of Claim Data between NSW Health and the Scheme Administrator, determining the eligibility of Participating Group Members, assessing the Distribution amounts and processing payments of the final Distribution amounts.

 A copy of the Settlement Scheme can be viewed here.